DIY Essential Oil Diffuser with a holiday essential oil blend

 One reason the holiday season fills us with such delight is the awakening of our senses.
 Our taste, touch, sound, smell, and vision are excited, after all the hard work of the harvest season.
 We move from tired and sleepy, to alive again by the energy of the season.
 Light fills all the dark places.
-With fresh eyes, invigorated, we meet the season with the crunch of boots on snowy paths, the sparkle of diamonds, as the sun kisses snowy fields, and the spicy aroma of cinnamon, ginger, and apples, simmering on the stove top.
-Our snow-caked wooly mitts spit and sizzle on the stove top, as we slip them onto the drying rack, next to the woodburner.
+With fresh eyes, invigorated, we meet the season with the crunch of boots on snowy paths, the sparkle of diamonds, as the sun kisses snowy fields, and the spicy aroma of cinnamon, ginger, and apples, simmering on the stovetop.
+Our snow-caked woolly mitts spit and sizzle on the stovetop, as we slip them onto the drying rack, next to the woodburner.
 The resinous fire immediately warms us and we feel flush after the walk outside to do chores.
-There is a satisfying, enough-feeling in November before the wants and hunger of February set in.
+There is a satisfying, enough feeling in November before the wants and hunger of February set in.

-One of my favorite things to do with our kids, was driving through the dark December roads, frosty and glinting in the headlights, to scout out Christmas light displays.
+One of my favourite things to do with our kids was driving through the dark December roads, frosty and glinting in the headlights, to scout out Christmas light displays.
 “Christmas Lights!” someone would say in a sing-songy voice.
 We’d “ooh” and discuss the fine points of each lighted fantasy.

-Equiped with essential oils, a small bottle, and natural reeds, you can make your own essential oil diffuser for just a few bucks.
+Equipped with essential oils, a small bottle, and natural reeds, you can make your own essential oil diffuser for just a few bucks.
 This essential oil diffuser captures the essence of the holiday inexpensively.
-You can even creatively blend your own natural fragrances to use in your diy essential oil diffuser.
+You can even creatively blend your own natural fragrances to use in your DIY essential oil diffuser.

 DIY holiday essential oil diffuser